martinjpratt/Augmented-Reality-Ice-Sheet/README.md

 Hit the 'Play' button to begin.
 The model will begin with mass balance set so that ice will accumulate wherever the mouse pointer is located on the model surface.

 ![alt text](https://raw.githubusercontent.com/martinjpratt/Augmented-Reality-Ice-Sheet/master/docs/WebGL_ModelView.png "Model running and building an ice sheet")

+You can also set the mass balance to be negative and 'melt' the ice sheet you've created.

 ![alt text](https://raw.githubusercontent.com/martinjpratt/Augmented-Reality-Ice-Sheet/master/docs/WebGL_ModelViewSun.png "The sun 'melting' a mountain glacier")

 [To try it out, visit the WebGL version of the application here](https://martinjpratt.github.io/Augmented-Reality-Ice-Sheet/App3D/index.html)